 Have you watched “The Intern”?
-Do you remember the scene where Jules (Anne Hathaway) sitting with her team yayed when they saw some clients put items in their carts?
-Next moment was “nay” – they abandoned their carts.
+Do you remember the scene where Jules (Anne Hathaway) sitting with her team when they saw some clients put items in their carts?
+The next moment was “nay” – they abandoned their carts.
 The same thing can happen in real life to your business.
-It’s great when someone added items to their cart but stay alert: 68% customers abandon their carts before checkout according to research by CWCS Managed Hosting.
+It’s great when someone adds items to their cart but stay alert: 68% of customers abandon their carts before checkout according to research by CWCS Managed Hosting.

 Of course, you can’t completely stop your customers from re-considering their carts, but there are some other reasons you can control to reduce the rate of cart abandonment.
 The Baymard Institute claims that e-commerce sites can improve conversion rates by 35% thanks to better checkout designs.
-If your online sales is being hit, here are some potential reasons and how to fix them.
+If you’re losing online sales are being hit, here are some potential reasons and how to fix them.

 Your website is slow or crashes